 The following entry points are available for this course:

 At the Academy we pride ourselves on our diverse international community.
-Over 800 students study here every year, with around sixty different nationalities from all over the world. https://www.ram.ac.uk/student-life/international; https://www.ram.ac.uk/accommodation. http://www.ram.ac.uk/study/how-to-apply/video-recordings has details about how to submit a video audition.
+Over 800 students study here every year, with around sixty different nationalities from all over the world. https://www.ram.ac.uk/student-life/international; https://www.ram.ac.uk/accommodation.
+For details about how to prepare your round one video audition, please see the Audition Requirements section on https://www.ram.ac.uk/study/departments/jazz

 |IELTS (Academic)||7||Minimum score of 5.5 in every section of the test.|

 |PTE Academic||76||Minimum score of 59 in every section of the test.|

 |TOEFL (iBT)||95||Minimum scores for Reading: 18, Listening: 17, Speaking: 20, Writing: 17.|